seanox/virtual-environment/README.md

 projects, and the environment can be easily transferred to other machines where work started can be easily continued.

-__The project provides a tool for initial creation of a pre-configured environment with some tools and programs, which are automatically downloaded from the Internet and integrated as required.
-Afterwards, the environment can be maintained, configured and extended independently without this tool.__
+__The project includes [Platform](platform), a tool for the initial creation, use and management of the virtual environment and modules that then automatically download tools and programs from the Internet, configure them and integrated them in the virtual environment.__

 Complete environments can be several gigabytes in size and not all tools, programs and services are always needed and so everyone can decide for